 - It’s fine to stay on Tolvaptan if you are well.
 Stop it if you’re poorly.

 - Patients on Tolvaptan must still have monitoring blood tests regularly, and the drug has to be issued from hospital.
-We’re finding the simplest and safest ways to do this while minimising visits, and expect to be in touch with everyone who has appointments coming up.
+Once your treatment is settled and you are having regular tests, we’re now able to post it to you.

-- Temporarily we are not starting any new patients on Tolvaptan, as that involves several additional hospital visits.
+- We had suspended starting any new patients on Tolvaptan, as that involves several additional hospital visits, but resumed regular (but smaller) clinics in September 2020.

 - If you have been given contact details for a particular department, or dialysis unit, use those.